graezykev/ts-eslint-standard-js/steps.md

 ]
 ```

-run `npx eslint react-code-1.tsx`, again you'll get 1 more problems which is define by you.
+run `npx eslint react-code-1.tsx`, you'll get 1 more problem which is define by you.

+you can defined or modify any rule as much as you can to tailor your team's rules here.

 ![alt text](image-5.png)

+## config React Hooks ESLint plugin

+let's now integrate the best best practise rules of React Hooks.

 edit `react-code-1.tsx`: